-And as it turns out her go to best buttermilk pancake recipe really is the best ever!
+And as it turns out Joanna Gaine's go to best buttermilk pancake recipe really is the best ever!
 Move over Martha Stewart, breakfast just got real.
 It’s magical what a stick of butter can do!
-(It’s clearly not low fat) They are thick, fluffy and delicious.
+(It's clearly not low fat) They are thick, fluffy and delicious.

 Look, I know what you’re thinking.

 I don’t have the time nor energy to make buttermilk pancakes from scratch in the morning.
 I will NOT give up the snooze button.
 Before you reduce your pancake relationship to exclusively Bisquick (or Ihop) just here me out.

 I make this recipe on a Saturday morning, or whenever I have some bum around time.
-I lay the cooled pancakes on a Silpat lined sheet pan (or parchment will do just fine) and pop in the freezer for 30 minutes.
+I lay the cooled pancakes on a sheet pan and pop in the freezer for 30 minutes.
 No worries if it's for longer.
 You can leave them in there a full day without them tasting like the freezer.
-Pull them out then throw them in a gallon sized bag and voila pancakes all week long.
+Pull them out and throw them in a gallon sized bag.
+Voila, pancakes all week long.
 Just microwave for 1 minute and enjoy.
 This saves a ton of time in the mornings of which I have very little.
 I will never be the type to wake up two hours before I have to head somewhere.
 Kudos for those who do.

 If you don't go through your pancakes in a few days like I do I would recommend saran wrapping each pancake to prevent freezer burn.

 If you're like me and you must avoid gluten like its The Shining then this best buttermilk pancake recipe is for you!

 Welp, here it is!

 If you swear by waffles, I hear ya.
 Check out these Light and Crispy Waffles.
 They are crisp on the outside and airy on the inside – perfect really.